 Written by Sean McPheat |

 1) Confirm that they want to get the best product and service around.
-It may be that they don’t mind what quality they get, as long as it’s cheap.
+It may be that they don’t mind what quality they get, if it’s cheap.
 If that’s the case, you need to identify exactly what they want for the money they will be investing.
 Basically, people want value for money rather than cheap, so you need to confirm if the quality of what you’re offering will be good for them.

 2) Ask what they will be checking with the other suppliers.
-This gets the real objections out in the open, whether it’s price-orientated, delivery-driven or quality-based.
+This gets the real objections out in the open, whether it’s price-orientated, delivery-driven, or quality-based.
 It enables you to deal with the challenge up-front if it’s a specific area of concern for him.

 3) Confirm that they will buy from the supplier that meets or exceeds their requirements in the particular area(s) they are looking at.
 This way, you get commitment from them up front